openhealthcare/opal/doc/docs/reference/form_templatetags.md

 # Form Helpers

-OPAL comes with a selection of templatetags that can help you with the repetitive task of generating Bootstrap + OPAL compatible markup for your forms.
+OPAL comes with a selection of templatetags that can help you with the repetitive task of generating Bootstrap and OPAL compatible markup for your forms.

+### {% checkbox ... %}

+Generates a checkbox

+Keywords:

+* `label` The Label with which to describe this input
+* `model` The model which we are editing (This is a string that references an in-scope Angular variable)
+* `width` Bootstrap small column width of the checkbox
+* `labelwidth` Bootstrap small column width of the label

 ### {% radio ... %}